Spuds/Elk_Social_Login/README.md

 ## Summary
 Allows your users to connect with one click to your ElkArte Forum using their social network accounts.

-Supports social networks: Facebook, Twitter, LinkedIn, Google, Yahoo, GitHub
+Supports social networks: Facebook, Twitter, LinkedIn, Google, Yahoo, GitHub, Amazon and more

 ## Description
 The settings for the addon are under Admin -> Members -> Registration -> OAuth Providers